keu/docs/software/kubepodoperator-local.md

 microk8s.kubectl get pods -n $namespace
 ```

-When you are ready to deploy this up into Astronomer, follow the [KubePodOperator doc](kubepodoperator.md) to find a list of the necessary changes that will need to be made.
+When you are ready to deploy this up into Astronomer, follow the [KubernetesPodOperator doc](kubepodoperator.md) to find a list of the necessary changes that will need to be made.